Electric Farm Vehicles as Reliable Grid Assets

 Project Update

-Since the project initiated in September 2022, the project team has completed site surveys of the two demonstration sites to inform the development electric plans and identify EVSE locations.
-One of the bidirectional DC EVSE chargers has been installed and commissioned in a laboratory setting for initial testing, and the project team has begun developing the design specs for an onboard AC bidirectional charger.
-Additionally, in February 2023, the project team held the first Technical Advisory Committee Meeting to solicit input on technical components of the project such as standards and use cases, as well as project performance metrics.
+Since the project initiated in September 2022, the project team has completed site surveys of the two demonstration sites to inform the development of electric plans and identify EVSE locations.
+Additionally, in 2023 the project team focused on the development of bidirectional charging technology, completion of permitting and submission of the interconnect application for the first deployment site, conducting an engineering survey of the second deployment site, and development of the necessary control hardware and software solutions.
+One of the bidirectional DC EVSE chargers has been installed at PG&E's test facility in San Ramon, CA to allow for testing prior to field deployment.
+In February 2024, the project team held the second Technical Advisory Committee Meeting to solicit input on technical components of the project such as standards and use cases, as well as project performance metrics.
+Also in February 2024, an approved Interconnection Agreement was received for the first deployment site.

 The Issue